smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 !@

 ## Subscribing to System Buttons
-Subscribe buttons are used to detect changes to hard buttons located in the car's center console or steering wheel.
+Subscribe buttons are used to detect changes to physical (otherwise known as "hard") buttons located in the car's center console or steering wheel.
 You can subscribe to the following hard buttons:

 | Button  | Template |
 | ------------- | ------------- |